MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 ## The life of a caption

 Translations can be applied using multiple properties, and there are multiple opportunities to change them.
 For example, the caption of a page can be changed from multiple places.
-The following list shows the order in which a page caption will be overwritten.
+The following list shows the order in which a page name will be overwritten.

 1. Page Name
 2. Page Caption